Analysis and Stabilization of AC Line Synchronized Timing System for SuperKEKB: Structure of the main timing station at LINAC

+As shown in Fig.~\ref{fig:sequence_shift_logic}, after an 8-pulse sequence, the discrepancy between ideal 20 ms pulse and 44 Hz BSC is 1.25 ms. The sequence ``\#2'' is launched 1.25 ms earlier to resynchronize with 44 Hz BSC.
+Accordingly, the AC50 arrival delay at the first pulse of sequence ``\#2'' becomes 1.25 ms later because the ``TDC start'' signal comes 1.25 ms earlier.
+Similarly, the sequence ``\#3'' is launched 1.4 ms later after a 9-pulse sequence.

+As the AC50 always drifts, the AC50 arrival timing can be out of the boundary in a pulse and break the synchronization requirement.
+The sequence shift algorithm is then used for compensating the AC50 drift and keeping AC50 arrival timing appear in the middle of a pulse.
+To explain the sequence shift algorithm, let $\prescript{y}{x}{T}$ denote the AC50 arrival delay which is measured by TDC at pulse ``\#x'' of sequence ``\#y', $\prescript{y}{x}{T}_{est}$ denote the estimated AC50 value at pulse ``\#x'' of sequence ``\#y', $S_{y}$ denote length of sequence ``\#y'' and $T_{ref}$ denote the reference value for AC50 arrival delay.
+The value of $S_{y}$ is either 8 or 9 which corresponds to AC50 shift value of 1.25 ms and 1.4 ms, respectively.
+The value of $T_{ref}$ is usually selected to be around 10 ms. The AC50 drift value $\Delta_{AC}$ can be expressed by the discrepancy of the AC50 arrival delay values for two continuous pulses.

+The main purpose of sequence shift algorithm is to decide the length of next sequence and keep $\prescript{y}{x}{T}$ be close to $T_{ref}$.
+For example, the type of sequence ``\#2'' is decided at the first pulse of sequence ``\#1''.
+The estimated AC50 arrival timing $\prescript{2}{1}{T}_{est}$ is derived from the TDC measurement value $\prescript{1}{1}{T}$ and sequence shift value (i.e., 1.25 ms).
+If $\prescript{2}{1}{T}_{est}$ is smaller than $T_{ref}$, the type of next sequence is selected as 9-pulse sequence; otherwise, 8-pulse sequence is selected.

+Figure~\ref{fig:sequence_example} illustrates the example sequence shift under different AC50 frequencies.
+Every point represents the measured AC50 arrival delay in an injection pulse.
+The AC50 drift value $\Delta_{AC}$ is 40 $\mu$s and 80 $\mu$s for the AC line frequency of 49.9 and 49.8 Hz, respectively.
+The initial AC50 arrival timing is 9.5 ms and the AC50 reference value $T_{ref}$ is 9.85 ms. Two different decisions on the length of the next sequence are made at the first pulse of the second sequence.
+Larger AC50 arrival timing caused by fluctuation of AC50 is corrected by sequence shift.
+Consequently, the AC50 arrival delay value oscillates around the $T_{ref}$.
+The long-term stability of the 8/9-pulse sequence shift was studied in 2015 and loss of triggers was not observed~\cite{2015kajiInstallationCommissioningNew}.

+The DR operation is carried in 2018.
+To achieve a satisfactory damping effect, a DR storage time of at least 40 ms is required.
+There also exists a restriction of the maximum storage time in the DR. The injection and extraction delay are calculated together, and both follow the AC line phase at the injection pulse.
+Thus, the extraction timing trigger has a larger discrepancy at the downstream LINAC for a long storage time.
+The difference between the extraction timing and AC50 arrival timing at extraction pulse becomes larger when the storage time increases.
+Consequently, the maximum storage time is chosen to be 200 ms, while the minimum storage time is 40 ms. To supply the requirement of the maximum DR storage time (200 ms), the sequence length is doubled to apply the 16/18-pulse sequence shift in 2018, and the sequence shift values are enlarged to 2.5 and 2.8 ms~\cite{2018kajiInjectionControlSystem}.

-\section{Structure of the Main Timing Station at LINAC}
+\section{Structure of the main timing station at LINAC}

-Figure~\ref{fig:event_timing} shows the structure of the main timing station at LINAC which supplies the demands as the requirements described in Section~\ref{sec:requirements}.
-Note that only the components that are related to the analysis of the AC50 dependency are illustrated here, whereas other parts, such as PF/PF-AR triggering or preparation event, are omitted.
+Figure~\ref{fig:event_timing} shows the structure of the main timing station at LINAC.
+Note that only the components that are related to the analysis of the AC50 dependency are illustrated here, whereas other parts, such as PF/PF-AR triple-sync logic, are omitted.